PaulMatencio/flutter_to_do/README.md

    - getToDoEntry
    - createToDoEntry
    - deleteToDoEntry   ( Not requested)
+   - updateToDoEntry   ( ot requested)
-   - updateToDoEntry   ( Not requested)
+   - updateTodoEntry to replace  updateToDoEntry   ( Not requested)
    - modifyToDoEntry   ( Not requested)
    - deleteToDoCollection  ( Not requested)